 LA Law Library does not discriminate on the basis of disability and upon request will provide reasonable accommodations to ensure equal access to its programs, services, and activities.
 To request an accommodation for any of the Library’s programs, services, or activities, please inform a staff member of your accommodation request.
 Service animals as defined by law are welcome in the library to assist persons with disabilities.

 We are delighted our patrons enjoy the library and want to take photos.
-To protect the privacy of others, however, no photography or filming is permitted inside the library without arrangements and approval in advance.
+To protect the privacy of others, however, no photography or filming is permitted on library premises without arrangements and approval in advance.
 Should you wish to request permission to photograph within a public space or arrange space for private photography sessions, please contact us at 213.785.2511 for assistance.
+Personal electronic devices may be used to photograph or record content of Library materials, subject to the Rules below.

 SAFETY AND SECURITY